-Okay, to be fair, we’re talking a blunt knife, not a sharp one, to prepare food.
+Okay, to be fair, we’re talking about a blunt knife, not a sharp one, to prepare food.

 Montessori Sequence of Food Preparation Activities

 #1 – Slicing

-Children learn to slice bananas (with a blunt knife), cucumbers, strawberries, apple (with corer), celery, hard-boiled eggs, carrots (peeling & slicing)
+Children learn to slice bananas (with a blunt knife), cucumbers, strawberries, apples (with corer), celery, hard-boiled eggs, and carrots (peeling & slicing)

 #2 – Spreading

-Using a child-sized spreader, children spread warm butter, cream cheese, peanut butter onto toast, raw bread, crackers, and vegetables.
+Children spread warm butter, cream cheese, and peanut butter onto toast, raw bread, crackers, and vegetables using a child-sized spreader.